ArthurYidi/Job-Status-Visualization/DESCRIPTION.md

 ### Research

 Early in the process I explored different existing solutions for keeping track of tasks.
-The following image provides a  summary a different methods for planning tasks.
+The following image provides a  summary of different methods for planning tasks.

 ![inspiration](https://github.com/ArthurYidi/Job-Status-Visualization/blob/master/docs/inspiration2.png?raw=true)